Whether you're interested in an academic career or working in other sectors, Careers and Placements can provide advice

 Each year we run some events which are designed to offer an insight into specific sectors and types of work.
 In the past these have included sectors such as Environment, Research, Arts and Heritage, Not for Profit and Policy.
 Many of the speakers who attend are York alumni and some have a research degree.

-Employer presentations, webinars and skills workshops offer a more in-depth opportunity to find out about jobs and network with employers.
-Employers on campus have included law firms, professional services firms (consultancy, tax, accountancy), technology companies, Civil Service, McKinsey, Morgan Stanley and Accenture.
+Webinars and skills workshops offer a more in-depth opportunity to find out about jobs and network with employers.
+Employers targeting York students have included law firms, professional services firms (consultancy, tax, accountancy), technology companies, Civil Service, McKinsey, NHS, Morgan Stanley and Accenture.
 Some employers will arrange presentations in academic departments – look out for information from your department.

 Alumni events run by your academic department offer a chance to hear from alumni and talk informally with them.

 Other career events and conferences run by your department, research councils, professional bodies and learned societies – these can offer great networking opportunities.
 Make sure you are a member of relevant professional bodies to gain access to external conferences and networking events.